tzuhanchang/VyPER/configs/README.md

 ## target

-Dataset configurations for training targets.
+Dataset configurations for targets.

-In the following sections, you will encounter representations where two integers seperated by a hyphen, such as `'0-1'`.
+In the following sections, you will encounter representations where two integers are separated by a hyphen, such as `'0-1'`.
-These are refered as "object labels".
+These are referred to as "object labels".
-The first integer refers to object ID defined in [input.nodes](#inputnodes).
+The first integer refers to the object ID defined in [input.nodes](#inputnodes).
 The second integer is the final-state truth label.
-In the sample $t\bar{t}$ dilepton final-state dataset, the final states are labelled in the following way:
+In the sample $t\bar{t}$ dilepton final-state dataset, the final states are labeled in the following way:

 `LABELS/JET`:
 | | $b$ | $\bar{b}$ | Other |